|

 Try not to get the felts wet (the felts are usually located above and below the top valve caps).

 The mouthpiece may get stuck in the instrument if, for example, it is tapped in, or the instrument is dropped.
 If the mouthpiece is stuck, it can be removed with a mouthpiece puller.
-Ask your teacher if he/she has one (I carry one of these in my car - you can contact me here).
+Ask your teacher if he/she has one (I carry one of these in my trumpet case - you can contact me here).
 Some music shops and most brass repairers will also have one.

-Do not try and remove the stuck mouthpiece yourself!
+Do not try and remove the stuck mouthpiece yourself.
 This will damage the metal and probably cause one or more of the joints to come apart!

 The good news is that most dents can be removed and slides freed.
 Take your instrument to a professional repairer, such as one of those listed below.
 This doesn't usually cost much, and the result is usually almost as good as new (perfect repair requires refinishing the instrument, which is not usually cost effective).